Javier de Arana: Professional career

-Arana's body of work is not very extense: only ten 18 hole courses in thirty years of professional activity.
-Unfortunately, his best years happened at a time where Spain lacked the money and required infrastructure to provide adequate watering supply to most of his projects.
-Anyhow, the exceptional quality of his designs makes up for the small number.
+Arana's body of work is not very extense: ten 18 hole courses in thirty years of professional activity.
+Unfortunately, his best years happened at a time where Spain lacked the money and required infrastructure to provide watering supply to most of his projects.
 Arana is considered the best golf course designer that Continental Europe has ever produced: his designs of El Saler, El Prat and Club de Campo have been regularly ranked as top golf courses in Continental Europe, hosting over 40 professional tour events, the 1965 Canada Cup and over 50 top-level amateur tournaments.

-Coupled with his design career, Arana performed a very important function in the area of greenkeeping and for many years was the main advocate for proper maintenance as a key element to foster the growth of golf and golfers' enjoyment.
+Coupled with his design career, Arana performed an important function in the area of greenkeeping and was the main advocate for proper maintenance as a key element to foster the growth of golf and golfers' enjoyment for years.
 The opening of El Prat and Club de Campo in the 1950s were a turning point in Spanish golf which evolved from sand greens to courses akin to those found in the British Isles, setting the foundations for various generations of golf players that have positioned Spanish golf at the privileged position it enjoys today.